-• Keep your vehicle in good shape.
-Check all fluid levels and also the brakes, tires, cooling system, and transmission.
-These parts can work hard on mountain roads.
+- Keep your vehicle serviced and in good shape. - Check all fluid levels and brakes, tires, cooling system, and transmission. - Going down steep or long hills, shift to a lower gear.

 If you do not shift down, the brakes could get so hot that they would not work well.
 You would then have poor braking or even none going down a hill.
 You could crash.
 Shift down to let the engine assist the brakes on a steep downhill slope.